ClickHouse/ClickHouse/docs/en/sql-reference/statements/create.md

 ```

 Creates a table named ‘name’ in the ‘db’ database or the current database if ‘db’ is not set, with the structure specified in brackets and the ‘engine’ engine.
-The structure of the table is a list of column descriptions.
-If indexes are supported by the engine, they are indicated as parameters for the table engine.
+The structure of the table is a list of column descriptions, secondary indexes and constraints .
+If primary key is supported by the engine, it will be indicated as parameter for the table engine.

 A column description is `name type` in the simplest case.
 Example: `RegionID UInt32`.
 Expressions can also be defined for default values (see below).